xdv/divvy-dev-portal/content/concepts/consensus-network/consensus-principles-and-rules.md

 The probability of this kind of failure can be made very low, but it cannot be reduced to zero.
 The engineering tradeoffs are such that driving this probability down below about one in a thousand makes consensus significantly slower, and less able to tolerate network and endpoint failures.

-## How the XRP Ledger Handles Consensus Failure
+## How the XDV Ledger Handles Consensus Failure

 After a consensus round completes, each participant applies the set of transactions that they believe were agreed to.
 This results in constructing what they believe the next state of the ledger should be.